Cracking Vows #ATOZCHALLENGE - C (2026)

 "Why am I really unhappy," she solliloquied.
 "What exactly is missing?
 Would it help if I broke the monotony for a bit?
 Would it wire my thinking differently?
 Would it make me less dependent on Shirish for validation?"

-"I am not as vocal as you are.
-I have an innate fear of saying things that might take things downhill.
+"I am not as vocal as you are, Mee.
+I have an innate fear of saying what I have to without restrain, and that might take things downhill.
 I am hence avoidant.
-But I didn't think it affected you so much, Meera."
+But I didn't think it affected you so much.
+My bigger fear has always been losing you.
+I need you in my life."

 The realisation hit Meera that Shirish was generally very inexpressive and could not articulate his feelings the way she did.
 She went up to him and gave him the warmest hug.
-She had missed him a good deal in the trip.
+She had missed him a good deal during the trip.
+It made the fudge mandatory.
 He melted instantly just like the fudge in the summer heat.
-A conversation that both longed for took shape.
+They exchanged smiles filled with longing.
+A conversation that both needed to have to rekindle their friendship took shape.

 "Aunty's story is the same as yours.
 She too struggles for validation.
-I am probably the only person who acknowledges her.
+I am probably the only person who acknowledges her in this world.
 She talks mostly and all I need to do is listen and do my work alongside.
 If she's happy, her family is happy.
 So the bigger picture is pretty."

 "Oh!
-I understand you were working towards a very strong deadline and it was very difficult for you.
+I understand you were working towards a very strong deadline and it was very difficult for you when I had that meltdown.
 Does you arm still hurt, Shirish?"

 "The next trip we are going together.
-No cellphones, okay, Mee."
+No going solo, okay, Mee?"

 Comments